of body-mind integration and integrative therapy

 Jack Painter was one of the pioneers of the humanist growth movement that emerged in the 1960s, characterized by a lively search for awareness and empathy.
 As Professor of Philosophy and Psychology at the University of Miami, he had an engagement in the exciting developments that were taking place at the West Coast at that time where he met many of the people who together would form the ‘Human Potential’ movement.
 Out of his explorations with Zen, Yoga, Gestalt (with Fritz Perls and Marty Fromm), Rolfing (with Bill Williams and Ida Rolf), Reichian therapy (with Raffael Estrada Villa, Peter Levine and others) and lots of others he Postural Integration®, an efficient and coherent method of personal growth, self-development and healing.
 A few years later he developed a second method – Energetic Integration®.
 Both Postural and Energetic Integration® combine work with the physical, energetic and cognitive as well as the emotional processes in the bodymind.
 Finally he launched Pelvic-Heart Integration, a method with the goal of uniting the masculine and feminine energies in the individual.

-Jack Painter wrote several books (which were translated into several languages including Dutch), standard works for bodymind integration.
+Jack Painter wrote several books (translated into French, Spanish, German, Italian and Danish), standard works for bodymind integration.

 John C. Pierrakos, M.D.
 (1921-2001)